ElectronAsh/Arkanoid_MiSTer/README.md

 It also doesn't implement the MC68705 MCU, so for now it only runs some of the bootleg ROMs.

-The core is using the T80 CPu, by Daniel Wallner, with fixes by MikeJ, Sorgelig, and others.
+The core is using the T80 CPU, by Daniel Wallner, with fixes by MikeJ, Sorgelig, and others.

 The YM2149 core is also by MikeJ, and Sorgelig.